vacuumlabs/firebase-transactions/README.md

 and this violates the vision as with this solution you have to run this server somewhere.
 Alternatively, you could submit the transaction handler to your Firebase settings but that would probably create more complexity.

+Q: I'd like to integrate with some external, statefull API (payment processor).
+Any chance I can do something two-phase-commit-ty with this?

+A: I'd love to see a pull-request for this.

 ## License